-- "Solvency risk and mismatching risk": The risk that the Section does not generate strong enough investment returns, and cannot meet benefits - "Manager risk": The risk that individual investment managers underperform their objectives - "Liquidity risk": The risk that the Section does not hold enough cash to meet short term requirements to pay benefits - "Corporate governance risk": The risk that the Section invests in poorly managed companies, and that the value of those investments falls as a result - "Custody risk": The risk that the Section's assets are not held safely - "Sponsor risk": The risk that the Section's sponsor cannot afford to pay money into the Section if needed

-- "Leverage risk": The risk that the Section's liability matching investments fall in value, and additional cash is required - "Hedging related risks": The risk that investments made by the Section to "match" its liabilities are not a good fit and do not behave in the same way as those liabilities.
+- "Solvency risk and mismatching risk": The risk that the Bank Section does not generate strong enough investment returns, and cannot meet benefits - "Manager risk": The risk that individual investment managers underperform their objectives - "Liquidity risk": The risk that the Bank Section does not hold enough cash to meet short term requirements to pay benefits - "Corporate governance risk": The risk that the Bank Section invests in poorly managed companies, and that the value of those investments falls as a result - "Custody risk": The risk that the Bank Section's assets are not held safely - "Sponsor risk": The risk that the Bank Section's sponsor cannot afford to pay money into the Bank Section if needed - "Leverage risk": The risk that the Bank Section's liability matching investments fall in value, and additional cash is required - "Hedging related risks": The risk that investments made by the Bank Section to "match" its liabilities are not a good fit and do not behave in the same way as those liabilities. - Environmental, social and governance ("ESG") risk (including climate change) The risk that the Scheme's investment returns and/or reputation are damaged due to the failure to implement and adhere to its responsible investment policy.

-13.1.1 Defined Benefit Investment Strategy
+14.1.1 Defined Benefit Investment Strategy

 We make investment decisions after taking advice from a professional investment adviser.
 The Bank Section is subject to the risks above because of the investments it makes to implement its strategy.
-We manage investment risks, including credit risk and market risk, within agreed limits which are set taking into account the Section's investment objectives.
-These investment objectives and risk limits are applied through the legal agreements the Section has with its investment managers, and we regularly monitor that the managers are complying with these agreements.
+We manage investment risks, including credit risk and market risk, within agreed limits which are set taking into account the Bank Section's investment objectives.
+These investment objectives and risk limits are applied through the legal agreements the Bank Section has with its investment managers, and we regularly monitor that the managers are complying with these agreements.

-A more detailed description of our approach to risk management and the Section's exposures to credit and market risks is set out below.
-This does not include annuity insurance policies or AVC investments, because these are relatively small compared to the overall investments of the Section.
+A more detailed description of our approach to risk management and the Bank Section's exposures to credit and market risks is set out below.
+This does not include annuities, insurance policies or AVC investments, because these are considered immaterial compared to the overall investments of the Bank Section.

-13.1.2 Defined Benefit Investment Risk Management
+14.1.2 Defined Benefit Investment Risk Management

-For the Bank Section, the Trustee does not currently invest in pooled investment vehicles where the Trustee has control over the investment mandates.
-The risks related with these pooled investment vehicles are considered as if the investments are held directly.
-We currently have 1% alternative growth holding with Mercer in the pooled investment vehicles which is in the process of winding down.
+For the Bank Section, we do not currently invest in pooled investment vehicles where we have control over the investment mandates.
+We currently have assets invested in an alternative growth fund in a pooled investment vehicle.